maddiethedinosaur/funnydiehaha/Central Book + Related Wishlist.md

 * [Kinderkommunismus](https://subversionpress.files.wordpress.com/2015/06/kinderkom-bklt.pdf) by K.D.
 Griffiths and J.J.
 Gleeson

+### Politics

+* [The Real Death of Politics](https://subversionpress.files.wordpress.com/2017/03/politics-bklt.pdf) by Ediciones Inéditos

 ### Work

 * [A Few Clarifacations on Anti-Work](https://subversionpress.files.wordpress.com/2017/03/anti-work-bklt1.pdf) by Bruno Astarian
+* [But We Have To, So We Do It Real Slow](https://subversionpress.files.wordpress.com/2016/11/real-slow-bklt.pdf) by L.A.
+Onda
 * [Never Work!](https://azinelibrary.org/approved/never-work-0-1.pdf) by Karen Elliot
 * [Self Management of Misery or the Misery of Self Management](https://subversionpress.files.wordpress.com/2017/05/self-manage-bklt.pdf) by Terra Cremada
 * [Workers Against Work](https://subversionpress.files.wordpress.com/2016/08/work-bklt.pdf) by Tom Regel